 Recipients of public funding are required to make reasonable efforts for projects to be accessible to the public.
 Applicants should consider physical and programmatic accessibility as an integral part of the planning and budgeting process.
 Accessibility involves both the location (the facility) and the content (the activity or product).
 Thinking about accessibility issues in the early design and planning stages of a project (e.g., accessible websites, sign language interpreters, recordings of printed materials, audio-description, or large-print labeling) is key to ensuring that persons with disabilities will be able to participate.
+Expenses for accessibility measures should be reflected in your project budget.
 For information and resources, see Making Your Programs and Services Accessible on the NHSCA website.